San Antonio Illegal Search and Seizure Defense Attorney.

 What is the exclusionary rule?

 Put differently, the Exclusionary Rule is a penalty against the government for conducting an illegal search or seizure.
-It allows the defendant to file a motion to suppress that asks the trial court to ban the use of the tainted evidence at trial.
-If the judge agrees with the defendant, then the government cannot use this evidence at trial.
+It kicks out the tainted evidence at trial against the defendant if police violated his Fourth Amendment rights.
+If the judge agrees that police violated a defendant’s rights, then the government cannot use this evidence at trial.

 However, judges do not want guilty people to go free.
 Yet, they also do not want police to profit from their bad behavior.
 Consequently, the rule requires the judge to balance the social cost of allowing a guilty person to go free versus preventing police from doing this again.
 This conflict explains why it is so hard to predict what a judge will do.

-Equally important, the Exclusionary Rule has three escape hatches for the government.
+Equally important, the Exclusionary Rule has three safety valves for the government.
 If the government meets one of these three exceptions, then it can use the evidence at trial.
 This is true even if police illegally searched or seized the person or his property.

 What are the three exceptions to the Exclusionary Rule?

 - Attenuation of the Taint: It applies when there is a weak link between the illegal search or seizure and the illegally secured evidence.
 Courts use the following three factors to see if there is a break between the bad search or seizure and the evidence: (A) time gap between the bad search or seizure and the challenged evidence; (B) intervening circumstances; and (C) the purpose or flagrancy of the police misconduct.